dpbac/speech_to_text_with_python/README.md

-Speech to text
+Speech to Text in Python
 ==============================

-We have two goals in this project:
+Goals in this project:

 1. Explore some Python's tools used for audio manipulation and transcription from speech to text.